-- COMING SOON W Aspen and The Sky Residences at W Aspen is slated to open by spring 2019.
+- NEW.
+W Aspen and The Sky Residences at W Aspen is slated to open by August 2019.
 The new hotel and residences are being designed by Nemaworkshop in partnership with local firm Rowland + Broughton Architecture and W’s in-house design team, offering 88 guestrooms and 11 W-branded fractional residences.
 Conveniently located at the base of Aspen Mountain, the development will also feature a 12,000 sq. ft. rooftop bar and pool, which will be open to the public with expansive views of Aspen Mountain.

 FOOD & WINE NEWS